MaxTheComputerer/multi-millionaire-js/README.md

 # multi-millionaire
-Web game of Who Wants To Be A Millionaire? with host and contestant multiplayer
+Web game of Who Wants To Be A Millionaire? with host and contestant multiplayer.
+First project using JavaScript and Node